Juliet Clare van der Gucht

 Hugh John Alexander Lindsay was born on 30 July 1934.2 He is the son of Hon.
 James Louis Lindsay and Hon.
 Bronwen Mary Scott-Ellis.2,1 He married Constance Carolyn Buchanan, daughter of Major Sir Charles James Buchanan, 4th Bt. and Barbara Helen Stanley, on 7 October 1961.1

-He was educated at Eton College, Windsor, Berkshire, England.2 He gained the rank of 2nd Lieutenant in the service of the Black Watch.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.2 He was invested as a Fellow, Institute of Chartered Accountants (F.C.A.).2 He lived in 2003 at The Old Rectory, Litton Cheney, Dorset, England.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He gained the rank of 2nd Lieutenant in the Black Watch.2 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He was appointed Fellow, Institute of Chartered Accountants (F.C.A.)2 He lived in 2003 at The Old Rectory, Litton Cheney, Dorset, EnglandG.2

 Children of Hugh John Alexander Lindsay and Constance Carolyn Buchanan